 User Info ID of Discoveree UE is to identify a specific UE that the discoverer UE would like to discover, which is identified by Discoveree UE's Application Layer ID.

-Editor's note: The RSPP metadata information (e.g. the specific Role(s) to be discovered) is included as the metadata in the Solicitation message, which value is determined by RAN WG2.
+NOTE X6: The specific Role(s) to be discovered is specified as the RSPP metadata information as defined in TS 38.355 [12].